cba-fdp-pub/test_assessment/README.md

 - JDK requirement 1.8.
 Failure to compile and execution is a failure to this question.

 # Q2
+## Problem Description
-## Create a selenium script with test cases covering different values for Home Loan repayment and validate the total loan repayment and total interest repayment.
+Create a selenium script with test cases covering different values for Home Loan repayment and validate the total loan repayment and total interest repayment.
 You can access https://www.commbank.com.au and then click on "Home Loan repayment calculator" to identify the online calculator.

 ## Response Requirements

 # Q3
+## Problem Description
 Provide answers to the below points in regards to the scenario detailed in q3.scenario.pdf:
 - Develop an end-to-end test plan to cover all integration points and layers
 - Detail test data management plan